Configuration

 batch

-): Larger batch sizes can stabilize training but may require more memory. - Learning Rate (
+): Larger sizes can stabilize training but need more memory. - Learning Rate (

 lr0

-): Controls the step size for weight updates; smaller rates offer fine adjustments but slow convergence. - Momentum (
+): Smaller rates offer fine adjustments but slower convergence. - Momentum (

 momentum

-): Helps accelerate gradient vectors in the right directions, dampening oscillations. - Image Size (
+): Accelerates gradient vectors, dampening oscillations. - Image Size (

 imgsz

-): Larger image sizes can improve accuracy but increase computational load.
+): Larger sizes improve accuracy but increase computational load.

-Adjust these values based on your dataset and hardware capabilities.
-Explore more in the Train Settings section.
+Adjust these based on your dataset and hardware.
+Learn more in Train Settings.

 How do I set the learning rate for training a YOLO model?